-Where the school receives more applications for Reception places than there are places available, a waiting list will operate until 31st December 2025, after which parents must re-apply for a place in Year 1.
+Where the school receives more applications for Reception places than there are places available, a waiting list will operate until the end of the academic year, after which parents must re-apply for a place in Year 1.

-The waiting list will be maintained by the Local Authority and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
+The waiting list will be maintained by the School and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.